 The term of the Agreement plus the period from the expiry or termination of the Agreement until deletion of all Customer Data by Samsara in accordance with the Agreement.
 Specific Customer Personal Data may have specific data retention and deletion policies in place (e.g., video data from dash cameras utilized by the customers located in the EEA, which is uploaded to the Hosted Software have a six months retention policy and deletion schedule in place as a default setting; which the Customer accepts, which can be amended due to Customer requirements).

-Samsara, taking into account the state of the art, the costs of implementation and the nature, scope, context and purposes of the Processing as well as the risk of varying likelihood and severity for the legally protected interests of natural persons, shall implement technical and organizational measures intended to ensure a level of security appropriate to the risk when Processing Personal Data, in particular as regards the processing of special or sensitive categories of Personal Data.
+Samsara, taking into account the state of the art, the costs of implementation and the nature, scope, context and purposes of the Processing as well as the risk of varying likelihood and severity for the legally protected interests of natural persons, shall implement the necessary technical and organizational measures to ensure a level of security appropriate to the risk when Processing Personal Data, in particular as regards the processing of special categories of Personal Data.

 These measures may include pseudonymization and encryption of personal data, if such means are possible in view of the purposes of Processing.